 We suggest layers of light, easily carried clothing that allow for fast and easy adjustment to best suit fast changing temperature conditions.
 Cotton clothing is not appropriate as it causes rapid heat loss when wet.
 Feel free to call us if you have any questions about what to bring.

-- Extra warm shirt (not cotton)
+- Extra warm shirt (synthetic or wool)

 - Medium weight fleece sweater